 She Was Pregnant Throughout Her Ordeal - And Gave Birth Under Harrowing Circumstances

-In addition to being responsible for her two existing children, Marie had an especially daunting hardship to contend with: she was eight months pregnant.
+In addition to being responsible for her two existing children, Marie had an especially daunting trial to contend with during the expedition: she was eight months pregnant.
 As her time drew near, the members of her party finally came to their senses and gave her a horse to use, and in December of 1811, she gave birth to her third child.

-After the event, the group apparently considered killing and cooking Marie’s horse for dinner, as they were all starving.
+After the birth, the group apparently considered killing and cooking Marie’s horse for dinner, as they were all starving.
 But under the circumstances, they ultimately (if perhaps grudgingly) voted not to.

 Her Infant Child Died, But She Kept Going

 Marie's infant child, born under such unlikely and harrowing circumstances, would barely live three months.
-A number of weeks after the birth, the Astor expedition stumbled across an encampment of Umatillas in the Grande Ronde Valley.
+Several weeks after the birth, the Astor expedition came across an encampment of Umatillas in the Grande Ronde Valley.
 The women were solicitous and nurturing, and made a valiant attempt to nurse the considerably debilitated mother and child back to health; but the baby didn't survive.